rsthakur83/servian/README.md

 ## **[Blue Green Deployment](#blue-green-deployment)**

-Circleci pipeline is configured in such a way that everytime it gets triggered it will deploy the latest commit on the TechChallengeAPP master branch.
+CircleCI pipeline gets triggered every time we have commit in the repo <https://github.com/servian/TechChallengeApp.git> master branch and the latest changes get deployed.
 Basically we are creating the new launch config APP-LC-2 and swap it with existing (first time created LC APP-LC).
 During this process of new lauch configuration following things happens:

 - During build stage we are creating the new artifact based on version mentioned in root.go file and upload it in S3 artifact bucket
 - In the third stage (terraform_deploy) `userdata-asg.sh` script will download the respective version (as per root.go version) from S3 artifact bucket and install on the ec2 instance